 The University is unable to commit to specific phasing, other than its current intentions to bring forward the first phases of the Social Science Quarter and Science Precinct over the next five years.
-Given that all anticipated development is effectively infill and/or intensification of uses within the existing built campus, it is not considered that any phasing or triggers are necessary other than those set out in the Framework S106 (see Appendix 1) in respect of transport mitigations.
+Given that all anticipated development is effectively infill and/or intensification of uses within the existing built campus, it is not considered that any phasing or triggers are necessary other than those in respect of transport mitigations as set out at Appendix 1.

-Appendix 1 Transport S106 Obligations
+Appendix 1 Transport Obligations

-University of Warwick Transport S106 Obligations - Committed, Proposed and SPD Framework
+University of Warwick Transport Obligations - Committed, Proposed and SPD Framework